The hard yards begin in Myanmar's quest for foreign investment

 McKinsey has pointed to manufacturing as a key sector that could generate 6 million jobs and eventually account for a third of the economy.
 But Serge Pun, who heads Serge Pun & Associates, which has interests in real estate among other sectors, said a lack of zoning laws was holding back growth in manufacturing.

-“Today they go out and speculate (on) industrial land with the same fervor and enthusiasm as if it was prime residential land,” he told Reuters.
+“Today they go out and speculate (on) industrial land with the same fervour and enthusiasm as if it was prime residential land,” he told Reuters.

 Serge Pun said the government should set aside industrial land for investors to build factories and employ people.
 “I always advocate that if there’s a factory operator that’s willing to come in, the price should be very cheap,” he said.